1. FC Union Berlin: Rivalries

 Despite 1.
 FC Union Berlin and Hertha BSC making up the two biggest clubs in Berlin, a rivalry between the two has been much less pronounced.
 Sympathies between supporters of the two clubs developed in divided Berlin.
 The first personal contacts between supporters of the two clubs occurred in the 1970s.
 Supporters of Hertha visited the Stadion An der Alten Försterei and supporters of Union accompanied the supporters of Hertha when Hertha played in the Eastern Bloc countries, such as the quarter finals in the 1978–79 UEFA Cup against Dukla Prague.
-Chants and slogans such as "Ha-Ho-He, there are only two teams on the Spree - Union and Hertha BSC" (Ha-Ho-He, es gibt nur zwei Mannschaften an der Spree – Union und Hertha BSC) and "Hertha and Union - one nation" (Hertha und Union – eine Nation) became popular among the two sets of supporters.
+Chants and slogans such as "Ha-Ho-He, there are only two teams on the Spree – Union and Hertha BSC" (Ha-Ho-He, es gibt nur zwei Mannschaften an der Spree – Union und Hertha BSC) and "Hertha and Union – one nation" (Hertha und Union – eine Nation) became popular among the two sets of supporters.
 The two sets of supporters came together for the first time after the opening of the Berlin wall during the first edition of the indoor tournament "Internationales Berliner Hallenfußballturnier" in the Werner-Seelenbinder-Halle on 18–20 January 1990.
 Supporters of Union and Hertha now also sang xenophobic and nationalist chants.
+The teams of Hertha BSC and 1.
+FC Union Berlin also met in the tournament on 19 January 1990.
+It was the first ever meeting between the two sides.
+Hertha BSC won the match 3–2 in front of 4,000 spectators in Werner-Seelenbinder-Halle.

 On 27 January 1990, 79 days after the fall of the Berlin Wall, Hertha hosted Union Berlin at the Olympiastadion in a friendly in front of 52,000 spectators.
-Fans of both clubs paid for admission in East and West Germany's respective currencies and sang songs of German reunification as Hertha won 2–1.
-Over twenty years later, on 17 September 2010, the duo faced each other for a second time, in their first competitive meeting, at the Stadion An der Alten Försterei, drawing 1–1 in the 2.
+Fans of both clubs paid for admission in East and West Germany's respective currencies, and sang songs of German reunification, as Hertha won 2–1.
+Over twenty years later, on 17 September 2010, the duo faced each other for the first time in a competitive meeting, at the Stadion An der Alten Försterei, drawing 1–1 in the 2.
 Bundesliga.
-On 2 November 2019, Union Berlin faced Hertha at the Stadion An der Alten Försterei, in the first clash between the clubs in the top flight of German football.
-An 87th minute Sebastian Polter penalty secured a 1–0 win for Union, in a game temporarily suspended by referee Deniz Aytekin, following fireworks fired by Hertha fans landing amongst Union Berlin fans, as well as on the playing surface.
+On 2 November 2019, Union Berlin faced Hertha at the Stadion An der Alten Försterei, in the first meeting between the clubs in German football's top flight.
+An 87th minute Sebastian Polter penalty secured a 1–0 win for Union, in a game temporarily suspended by referee Deniz Aytekin, following fireworks thrown by Hertha fans, which landed amongst Union Berlin fans, as well as on the playing surface.
 1,100 police officers were on duty for the game, with Hertha fans burning Union Berlin shirts, flags and scarves during the game.
-The supporters of Hertha had also been joined by 20-25 supporters of BFC Dynamo in the guest block.
+Hertha supporters had also been joined by 20–25 supporters of BFC Dynamo in the guest block.
 Following full time, Union Berlin goalkeeper Rafał Gikiewicz won praise from fans and media alike after ushering Union Berlin ultras from the field of play, following a minor pitch invasion devised to attack Hertha supporters.